bolnel/nelsite1/content/articles/prince2-certification-exam-preparation.md

 **Related**: [Should I renew my professional certification?](/articles/renew-certification-or-let-it-expire/)

-### Is it better to renew PRINCE2 Practitioner with re-examination or logging CPD?
+### Is it better to renew PRINCE2 certification with re-examination or logging CPD?

 The answer seems obvious: with the subscription, the 3-year cost of recertification amounts to 150 GBP, which is comparable to the recertification cost of other project management certifications.
 You also get a digital badge.